Travian Games: History

 To mark the 10-year anniversary of the flagship game, Travian, which continues to be offered as Travian: Legends, the new browser game Travian Kingdoms was developed under the direction of company founder Gerhard Müller.
 The online racing game UnitedGP was also launched on the market in 2014.
 Since the change in management in 2015, the company has been placing greater focus on developing and marketing PC games with strong multi-player elements, which aim to provide a community-driven gaming experience.
 The strategic direction of the games developer shifted with the new managing director, Lars Janssen.
 Travian Games has since concentrated on its core business, developing its own browser games, but it has also expanded its international portfolio.
-The Bavarian games developer also became a third-party publisher for the massively multi-player online role-playing game Crowfall (ArtCraft Entertainment) in 2016, and for the massively multiplayer online game (MMOG) Shroud of the Avatar (Portalarium) in 2017.
+The Bavarian games developer also became a third-party publisher for the massively multi-player online role-playing game (MMORPG) Crowfall (ArtCraft Entertainment) in 2016, and for the massively multiplayer online game (MMOG) Shroud of the Avatar (Portalarium) in 2017.

 Over the years, the company discontinued its third-party marketing activities due to a lack of success.
 In July 2024, with the appointment of the new CEO Viktor Pulz, the strategic direction shifted once again.
 The company is now focusing specifically on the further development of its successful games (Travian: Legends, Rail Nation, Travian Kingdoms, and goalunited) and is bringing these titles to mobile devices.
 The most successful title, Travian: Legends, was released as a mobile app for Android and iOS in November 2024.

 Games

-Travian Games has been expanding across the full breadth of the online gaming entertainment sector for years and is currently represented on the market with its 4 live products: Travian: Legends, Travian Kingdoms, Rail Nation and goalunited LEGENDS.
+Travian Games has been expanding across the full breadth of the online gaming entertainment sector for years and is currently represented on the market with its 4 live products: Travian: Legends, Travian Kingdoms, Rail Nation, and goalunited LEGENDS.
 Products from the Travian Games portfolio are played in more than 200 countries around the globe and translated into up to 42 different languages.
 In this way, the company is able to reach more than 150 million registered and confirmed users worldwide.
 The products by Travian Games GmbH have also received multiple awards and are recognized for the long-lasting fun they provide.